Introduction

 Untitled

-I'm a sixth year Physics Ph.D. student at the William H. Miller III Department of Physics and Astronomy, Johns Hopkins University.
-I like to think about processes governing the interactions of the tiniest constituents of nature, and the scientific tools physicists use to perform large scale high energy experiments.
-My research is in collaboration with the Compact Muon Solenoid Experiment (CMS), a magnificent apparatus located at the Large Hadron Collider in CERN, Geneva.
+Hi!
+I am a newly minted Physics Ph.D. from Johns Hopkins University, interested in scientific computation, data science, and user experience research.
+In my Ph.D., I spent time thinking about processes governing the interactions of the tiniest constituents of nature, and the scientific tools physicists use to perform large scale particle physics experiments.
+My research was in collaboration with the Compact Muon Solenoid Experiment (CMS), a magnificent apparatus located at the Large Hadron Collider in CERN, Geneva.
+I studied exotic fundamental processes that solve unanswered puzzles in particle physics, using statistical modelling and scientific computation, with a special emphasis on using techniques from deep learning.

 In my free time I enjoy taking deep dives into dark comedy dramas, listening to progressive metal, lifting weights, and hosting mock talk shows for my close friends.
 I have a keen interest in good design, photography, and fine art, and dabble amateurly in all three.